gwendalminguy/holbertonschool-simple_shell/README.md

 ## 🔗 Exit Status

-In our `SHELL`, we can stop the shell with a custom exit status if specified, or with the exit status of the previous command otherwise.
+`HSH` can stop with a custom exit status if specified, or with the exit status of the previous command otherwise.
 The exit status (0) means nothing went wrong.
-If a problem occurs while using the `SHELL`, one of the following cases might have happened:
+If a problem occurs while using the shell, one of the following cases might have happened:
-- If a general error occurs, the `SHELL` will stop with the exit status (1).
+- If a general error occurs, the shell will stop with the exit status (1).
 This means something went wrong with a system call or with memory allocation.
-- If an argument error occurs, the `SHELL` will update the exit status to (2).
+- If an argument error occurs, the shell will update the exit status to (2).
 This means a required argument for the command is missing or invalid.
-- If a history error occurs, the `SHELL` will update the exit status to (3).
+- If a history error occurs, the shell will update the exit status to (3).
 This means the history of commands couldn't be loaded or exported.
-- If a specified command does not exist or if it is not found, the `SHELL` will stop with the exit status (127).
+- If a specified command does not exist or if it is not found, the shell will stop with the exit status (127).

 ## 🔧 Technologies Used